matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 > Data Science is about drawing useful conclusions from large and diverse data
 > sets through exploration, prediction, and inference.

-Defined this way, data science lays claim to a lot of previous subjects, including all of statistics and machine learning.

-As you will see, we do not think this very broad definition really captures what is really new in the data science movement.
+As you will see, we do not think this very broad definition captures what is really new in the data science movement.
 We prefer to define data science as a new *culture* of data analysis - like this:

 > Data science is a modern approach to data analysis with a foundation in code
 > and algorithms.